Cos can spend CSR funds for activities related to 'Har Ghar Tiranga' campaign: Govt | Science-Environment

 - India

-Companies can spend their CSR funds for activities related to the 'Har Ghar Tiranga' campaign, the government said on Tuesday.
+Companies can spend their CSR funds for activities related to the 'Har Ghar Tiranga' campaign, according to the government.

-Under the Companies Act, 2013, certain class of profitable companies are required to shell out at least two per cent of their three-year annual average net profit towards Corporate Social Responsibility (CSR) activities.
+Under the Companies Act, 2013, a certain class of profitable companies are required to shell out at least two percent of their three-year annual average net profit towards Corporate Social Responsibility (CSR) activities.

-In a circular, the corporate affairs ministry said the campaign is aimed to invoke the feeling of patriotism in the hearts of people and to promote awareness about the Indian national flag.
+In a circular on Tuesday, the corporate affairs ministry said the campaign is aimed to invoke the feeling of patriotism in the hearts of people and to promote awareness about the Indian national flag.

 Schedule VII pertains to CSR activities.